freenas/freenas-docs/userguide/intro.rst

   only appears when *SSH* is chosen for :guilabel:`Transport` type.

-* Log files for replication tasks have been moved to :file:`/var/log/zettarepl.log`.

 * :guilabel:`Storage Class`, :guilabel:`Use --fast-list`,
   :guilabel:`Take Snapshot`, :guilabel:`Stop`, :guilabel:`Pre-script`,
   :guilabel:`Post-script`, :guilabel:`Transfers`,